cfhirsch/adventofcode2024/README.md

 Part 2: It was easy to extend my solution for part one to handle new operator.
 However, it takes about 9 seconds for my code to solve this part, which is a tad slower than I would like.

+UPDATE: I optimized my solution by iterating and evaluating all possible chains of operations instead of doing them in separate loops.
+This shaved the time down to a litte less than 1.5 seconds.